hash-bang/Gander/README.md

 * Fully-featured - bindable controls for just about every feature of a gallery system.
 * Scalable - Designed for very-large folders full of images.
 * Forward and reverse caching of images - designed to keep the waiting at a minimum
-* Thumbnailer system built in - No third-party tools required.
+* Thumbnailer system built in - No third-party tools or building thumbnails required.
 * Configurable CSS styles and page layouts